What is recovery coaching?

 How do we get started?

-If I feel confident that I can help you, and if you decide you want to proceed, I ask you to sign a binding contract that covers the terms of the coaching relationship, payment terms, and your consumer rights.
-I ask for payment before we begin.
-Typically clients pay in full at the start, but we can also arrange a payment plan if you prefer.
-You may cancel the programme up to 72 hours after our first session (not including the initial consultation), in which case I will refund you the full fee minus a fee to cover the time I gave to the first session and creating your coaching plan.
-I do not offer refunds after this period, and hope that you will challenge yourself and me to make the remaining time as beneficial for you as it can be.
+You may cancel the programme up to 72 hours after our first session (not including the discovery call), in which case I will refund you the full fee minus a fee to cover the time I gave to the first session and creating your coaching plan.
+I do not offer refunds after this period, and I hope that you will challenge yourself and me to make the remaining time as beneficial for you as it can be.

 How long does coaching take?

-Coaching is neither a magic bullet nor an endless exploration.
-The point of it is to tangibly enhance your life in an efficient and effective way.
+Recovery coaching is neither a magic bullet nor an endless exploration.
+The point of it is to equip you with tools and insights that will tangibly enhance your life in an efficient and effective way.
 Making this work requires effort, commitment, and honesty from both of us.
 Some improvements may be wonderfully rapid; others may need surprisingly (or predictably) sustained work.
 Typically, I will ask you to commit to an intensive four-week programme in the first instance, with the option to add extensions beyond that point.
-In general I find that clients work with me for between 3 and 6 months, usually starting with a higher intensity of contact before tapering towards less contact as their recovery progresses.
+In general I find that clients work with me for between 3 and 9 months, usually starting with a higher intensity of contact before tapering towards less contact as their recovery progresses.
+I like to incorporate planned coaching breaks for any work longer than 3 months, as a way to find out what is now self–sustaining and what could do with more attention.

 How does it end?

 Coaching as I practise it has built-in obsolescence: I want you to stop needing me.
 In this sense, I take the end of the coaching process as seriously as the beginning (and the middle).
 I understand the importance of helping you maintain and build on the changes you have achieved during coaching once it ends, so I offer a comprehensive wrapping-up process to help you ensure you have all the resources you need to take your next life steps confidently on your own.
-I also invite you to provide follow-up data after we finish our work together—at 3 and 6 months and then after 1, 2, 3, and 5 years—to help you reflect on your recovery and post-recovery and to help me learn from your experiences.
-These timepoints also offer us the chance to have a quick chat or share any relevant resources if you identify anything that needs more work.
+I also offer 1-month and 3-month follow-ups as standard; at these points, we can share a few emails or have a short call to celebrate what’s going well, deal with any difficulties that may have cropped up, and explore any questions that have arisen.

 Can coaching happen alongside therapy or counselling?

 Coaching and therapy or counselling are not incompatible.
 For them to be usefully complementary, it’s important that everyone involved knows what’s going on.
-If you are working with a doctor, counsellor, therapist, nutritionist, or other healthcare professional(s) and you decide to start coaching with me, I’ll ask you to tell them about your decision and will suggest that you show them this document and invite them to contact me if they have any questions or concerns.
+If you are working with a doctor, counsellor, therapist, nutritionist, or other healthcare professional(s) and you decide to start coaching with me, I’ll ask you to tell them about your decision; you could also show them this document and invite them to contact me if they have any questions or concerns.
 In some cases, conflicts or discrepancies may arise between the coaching work we do and your professional healthcare support.
-If this happens you should let me know as soon as possible so that together we can clarify and resolve the problem.
+If this happens, I ask that you let me know as soon as possible so that together we can clarify and resolve the problem.

 Are the fees negotiable?